POsebi/padeniran_portfolio/README.md

 ## [Geospatial Analytics Web App (AI-assisted build)](#)

 I designed and built a geospatial analytics web application from scratch to help small businesses evaluate potential locations using data-driven insights.
-The app supports location search, interactive mapping, traffic patterns, demographics, competition signals, and side-by-side comparison to make trade-offs easier for non-technical users.
+The app combines interactive maps, traffic patterns, demographics, competition, and cost indicators, with an AI-driven recommendations layer that summarizes key strengths, risks, and strategic considerations in clear, plain language.
+The goal is to help non-technical users move from analysis to confident decisions quickly.

-Built with AI-assisted tooling [v0.app](https://v0.app/) by Vercel, to speed up UI design and iteration from concept to working demo.
+Built with AI-assisted tool [v0.app](https://v0.app/) by Vercel, to speed up UI design and iteration from concept to working demo.

 ### Screenshots: